UnearthedArcana/B_Spells/README.md

 At 1st level, 1 vial is created.
 An extra vial is created every 2 levels after that.

 **Vial of Holy Water**
+This is a vial of water that has been sanctified by a cleric.

+When this delicate vial is thrown at a target, it breaks open, splashing them with holy water.
+Holy water acts like acid against undead and demonic entities, but is soothing to living creatures, healing them for minor damage.

 STATISTICS: